janessbach/jquery.treeselect/README.md

 Example: Building forms
 =========

-As seen in the figure 1 the `Profession` select builds up the root of our form tree.
+As seen in the figure 1 the `Profession` select builds up the root of the form tree.
 It includes two nodes (key: 1, key:2) that have their own dependencies.

-The nodes with the same `elementName` and are grouped into one `select` for the view.
+The nodes with the same `elementName` are grouped into one `select` for the view.

 <img src="https://raw.githubusercontent.com/janessbach/jquery.treeselect/master/docs/img/jQuery.treeselect.png" width="600">